Point Arena, California: History

 The first European to record Point Arena was Spaniard Bartolomé Ferrer in 1543, who named it Cabo de Fortunas ("cape of fortunes").
 The cape was renamed to Punta Delgado (narrow point) in 1775 by lieutenant Juan Francisco de la Bodega y Quadra (commander of the schooner Sonora), part of a royal expedition chartered by the government of Mexico to map the north coast of Alta California.
 Later the point, and the small harbor town south of it, were called Barra de Arena (i.e. sandbar) and finally Punta Arena (literally "sand point").

 The Punta Arena post office opened in 1858, and was renamed Point Arena in 1889.
 The first store at Point Arena opened in 1859.
 Point Arena incorporated in 1908.

 In 1886, Nellie Welch, an 11-year-old girl, was appointed lead operator and had full charge of the telegraph office in Point Arena.
 Operators like Western Union often hired women because they were cheaper labor than the men.

 The Point Arena Cable Station is located in nearby Manchester.
 Built in 1956 by AT&T Corporation, the cable station serves as the eastern terminus of several undersea cables, including the Japan-US Cable Network and connections to Hawaii and Canada.
-In 2002, AT&T applied for a permit from the EPA to connect an existing fiber optic conduit to the cable station, since further construction would cause incidental damage to the habitat of the endangered Point Arena mountain beaver.
+In 2002, AT&T applied for a permit from the EPA to connect an existing optical fiber conduit to the cable station, since further construction would cause incidental damage to the habitat of the endangered Point Arena mountain beaver.